ABOUT THE AWARDS

 If you or your company is a trailblazer within the British Business community, the British Business Awards is the considered choice for recognising your success and celebrating your business on a national scale.

-With Sting making a rare appearance to address guests at this year’s ceremony, as well as performing unplugged songs, the British Business Awards will have significant national media reach and is an unmatched opportunity to highlight your success, as well as enabling you to network with the UK’s business elite.
+With George Clooney making a rare appearance to address guests at this year’s ceremony, the British Business Awards will have significant national media reach and is an unmatched opportunity to highlight your success, as well as enabling you to network with the UK’s business elite.

 The strength of the British business community is vital to the health of our society.
 Our businesses drive economic growth and innovation, they create employment, and they generate the tax revenues that pay for our public services.

-The British Business Awards will recognise the best of British business and, at the same time, raise funds for those most in need.
+The British Business Awards recognises the best of British business and, at the same time, raises significant funds for those most in need.

 For one amazing night in Edinburgh, we will bring together entrepreneurs and leaders from across British business to celebrate their achievements.
-With Sting, Sir Bob Geldof and Rob Brydon joining us this year, we can promise you one thing – The British Business Awards will be the very best night in the business calendar.
+Following an incredible performance from Sting last year, this year we raise the ambition of the event yet again.
+With George Clooney, Sir Bob Geldof, Rob Brydon and Elaine C. Smith all joining us this year, we can promise you one thing – The British Business Awards will be the very best night in the business calendar.

 To be nominated, shortlisted or even crowned a winner is a proud distinction for all participating companies and individuals.
 But more than this, just by participating you are helping to raise vital funds for the most vulnerable people in society – with this year’s event raising funds for the acclaimed homelessness charity, Social Bite.

-So, I would encourage you to join an expected 2,000 leaders in British business, in this unforgettable celebration of all that is great about Britain’s businesses and entrepreneurs.
+So, I would encourage you to join 2,000 other leaders in British business, in this unforgettable celebration of all that is great about Britain’s businesses and entrepreneurs.

 Alan Jope CBE,